cjus/node-neo4j-presentation/presentation/readme.md

 There are a few important characteristics in the query shown.
 On the first line, we see that we're trying to match a node, represented by a query enclosed in parentheses.
 The p:Person fragment says "map a variable called p with a label of Person".
 So here we learn that nodes can have labels (Person) and that we can assign them to variables (p).
 On line two we simply return the contents of p.

-We can enhance our queries by specify the use of properties and values and listing them within curly braces.
+We can enhance our queries by specifying the use of properties and values and listing them within curly braces.
 So, `{name: "Alex"}` says we're interested in only matching nodes which have a name property containing the value of "Alex".

 If we wanted to return all the people in our graph, our query would be even simpler: